archibaldh/Hello-World-new-tab/README.md

 # Hello-World-new-tab
 Currently in beta
-by archibowl with help from redstonecats101
+Built by Archibowl and RedStoneCats101